paige-arsene-cayt-nlp-project/games-nlp/README.md

     - [ ] Document findings and takeaways.
 - [ ] Perform **modeling**:
    - [ ] Identify model evaluation criteria (what is our baseline?)
-   - [ ] Create at least three different models.
+   - [ ] Create at least three different classification models.
    - [ ] Evaluate models on appropriate data subsets.
 - [ ] Create **Final Report** notebook with a curtailed version of the above steps.
 - [ ] Create and review README.
-Ensure it contaions:
+Ensure it contains:
    - [ ] Data dictionary
    - [ ] Project summary and goals
    - [ ] Initial Hypothesis